AgileSystemsTechnology/StudentManager.Docs/docs/People/employeeprofile.md

 - **Employment Status** : Choose from the drop-down list:-
 	- Full-time employment status for most recent employment at the institution
 	 - Part- time employment status for most recent employment at the institution

+- **Appointment Type** : Choose from the drop-down list:-
+	- Most recent appointment at the institution was on a permanent basis
-- Appointment Type ?Choose from the drop down list: Most recent appointment at the institution was on a permanent or temporary basis
+	- Most recent appointment at the institution was on a temporary basis

-  - Highest Qualificaiton
-    - Choose from the drop down list
+- **Highest Qualification** : Choose from the drop-down list
 - FTE
     - Enter the amount of hours worked by the employee on a full-time basis
   - Company Name
     - If the user is not from the same institution, enter the name of the Company where the user is employed